 Once your topic has been approved, we will contact you with instructions and a link to submit your article.
 Your article must be submitted in an editable electronic format, preferably Microsoft Word.
 ABI does not retype articles.

 It is important to submit your article by the deadline given.
 Articles submitted late may be held for a subsequent issue.
 Authors are invited to submit a head shot (color is preferred, but black and white is acceptable) for use with the article.
-Electronic images must be 300 dpi for optimal print quality, and at least 2" x 3".
+Electronic images must be 300 dpi for optimal print quality, and at least 4 inches x 6 inches.
 Photos from websites are low-resolution and are unusable.
 Hard copies of photos can be scanned at ABI to the proper resolution.

 Always italicize case names and cite according to West Bankruptcy Reporter using B.R.; otherwise, use Blue Book Form.

 - Title (no caps)

 - Byline(s) containing name, firm name and city/state

 - Brief professional bio (please do not put this information in a foonote; the online submission form provides space for this information)